 We suggest having a downloadable report or video for your prospect to download in exchange for their email address.

-This will bring them onto your database and if they are ready they might reach out through this or remain on your database until they are ready to do business with you.
+This will bring them into your database and if they are ready they might reach out through this or remain on your database until they are ready to do business with you.

 The download needs to be targeted to your demographic, extremely valuable and solves another pain point for them.

-This ensure you will get maximum benefit from your content and if you have a structured online sales funnel in place you should start converting eyeballs into leads into customers in no time.
+This ensures you will get maximum benefit from your content and if you have structured online sales funnel in place you should start converting eyeballs into leads into customers in no time.